top of page

 • Gloves to match your coat.

-• Sunglasses for when at burial site
+• Sunglasses for when at the burial site

 • Dress hat